Eckohaus/Angular_Momentum_Reaction_Engine/General/Technology_Zit/Lambda/_Notation/readme.md

-###### Circa 2012 to 2020 : With trumpian politics and applied data in play.
+###### Circa 2012 to Present : With trumpian politics and applied data in play.
 The earlier dispositions of these works were net unreliable, and delivered at the threshold.
 Technologies such as the :

 ###### [Intel : Maths Kernal Driver](https://www.intel.com/content/www/us/en/develop/documentation/onemkl-developer-reference-fortran/top/lapack-routines/lapack-least-squares-and-eigenvalue-problem.html)